RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-03-29-PSExcel-Intro.md

 ![Doug's tweet](/images/psexcel-intro/dfinketweet.png)

 Intriguing!
 I hadn't heard of [EPPlus](https://epplus.codeplex.com/).
 Turns out there's a .NET library for reading and writing Excel files, without Excel.
 I'm easily distracted, and Doug only gave us [a taste](https://github.com/dfinke/ImportExcel), so time to write a module!
+[Edit: Doug has expanded [his solution](https://github.com/dfinke/ImportExcel) to a full module with a number of bells and whistles]

 I looked around, saw a few snippets, and one big, [comprehensive module](https://excelpslib.codeplex.com/) from Philip Thompson, but I was looking for something in between.